vektorious/cm-curriculum/_articles/00-ohbasics/our-approach.md

 ### Flexible by design
 We are aware (and celebrate!) that open hardware projects are as diverse in their aims, strategies and needs as their makers.

-With the vision of helping as many projects to become reusable as possible, we propose a series of <strong>principles and concrete practices that are applicable to any open hardware project.</strong>
+With the vision of helping as many projects to become reusable as possible, we propose a series of **principles and concrete practices that are applicable to any open hardware project.**

 These principles and practices include (but are not limited to):
 - Documentation